studoverse/katerbase/README.md

 Updates a single document if matched by `filter` with the specified `update` lambda.
 The returned [UpdateResult](https://mongodb.github.io/mongo-java-driver/3.12/javadoc/com/mongodb/client/result/UpdateResult.html) holds information about the number of documents matched by the query and the number of documents modified by the update.

 If no document matched the given query, no new document is created.
-Use [insertOne with upsert=true](#upsert-on-duplicate-_id) if you want to overwrite an existing documentj.
+Use [insertOne with upsert=true](#upsert-on-duplicate-_id) if you want to overwrite an existing document.
 Use [updateOnOrInsert](#updateoneorinsert) if you want to insert a specific document or use execute the `update` lambda if the document already exists.

 If the `update` lambda did not call any [update operators](#update-operators), the query won't get executed on the database and will instantly return for performance reasons.